-a) For facilities covered by Workers Safety and Insurance Board (WSIB), the Department of Environmental
+a) For facilities covered by Workers Safety and Insurance Board (WSIB), the Department of Environmental placement employer.

-Health & Safety will send a Letter of Authorization to Represent the Placement Employer and the Postsecondary Student Unpaid Work Placement Workplace Insurance Claim form to the placement employer.
 The placement employer will be responsible for completing the relevant sections of these forms and sending them back to the Department of Environmental Health & Safety in a timely manner.
 The placement employer will also be responsible for having the student sign the Postsecondary Student Unpaid Work Placement Workplace Insurance Claim form, if student has remained on the placement after the injury.